 Have you Been Charged with Homicide by Vessel in Georgia?

 Georgia has numerous lakes that thousands of people visit every year.
 Boating activities are very popular and with the increase of people flocking to the lakes, it makes it more dangerous for people to be on the water.
 Multiple deaths occur every year on the lake and the penalties for not following Georgia Boating Laws can be substantial.
-If you or a loved one has been charged with Homicide by vessel, you need representation.
-Lawson and Berry has over twenty years of criminal defense experience and are ready to assist with your case today!
+If you or a loved one has been charged with homicide by boat in Georgia, you need representation.
+The Georgia Homicide by Vessel Attorneys at Lawson and Berry have decades of experience and are ready to assist with your case today!
 Don't wait; contact our offices today.

 Homicide by Vessel in Georgia